How to Apply

 Each year SLAFF invites organisations to apply for funds and selects 2 organisations as official CSP recipients to support throughout that year.
 This process usually begins in April and finalises in time for the Festival Launch.
 SLAFF has so far raised more than AUD$124,000 to support 28 projects from 20 different countries.
 You can view all previous CSP recipients and read about the projects supported.

-Expressions of interest are now open for the 13th Sydney Latin American Film Festival.
+Expressions of interest are now open for the 14th Sydney Latin American Film Festival (September 2019).
 Before completing the Expression of Interest form below, please read the guidelines thoroughly to determine your organisation’s eligibility.